|Year of offer||2018|

 On completion of this subject students should be able to apply their knowledge and skills to:

-1. Articulate how psychological research can inform public policy;
+- Articulate how psychological research can inform social issues.

-2. Solve problems posed in psychology related case-studies based on knowledge of psychological research findings;
+- Work both collaboratively and independently to solve problems posed in psychology based on knowledge of psychological research findings and ethical principles.

 On completion of this subject students should have worked collaboratively to develop skills in:

 4. Giving and receiving feedback;